 Not everyone can set aside $35,000 to $125,000 to pay for a kitchen remodel all at once.
 Luckily, there are other options.
 Because they are tax deductible, home equity loans, for example, are a popular choice for homeowners.
 Maybe a home equity loan isn't the way you want to go.
 Some other financing options include:

 If you do decide to take out a loan, make sure to check the interest rate and compare it with other financial institutions, so you get the best rate possible and don't have to spend more than you have to.

 5. Decide whether or not you're going to stay in the house during the renovation.

 When planning for your kitchen remodel project, you'll need to make a big decision - to stay or not to stay?
 Some families choose to stay in a hotel, apartment, or with friends and family while their kitchen is in flux.

 If you choose to work with another home builder, we understand.
 But, if you do work with us at Tilghman Builders, our clients' comfort is important to us.
-If you have to move out of your house due to construction, we'll pay for your hotel stay for up to three nights.
-And if you decide to stay and can't use your kitchen during the renovation, dinner is on us once a week!
+If you have to move out of your house due to construction, we'll pay for your hotel stay, for up to three nights.
+If you decide to stay and can't use your kitchen during the renovation, dinner is on us once a week!

-Whether you monitor your budget on a spreadsheet, online program, or on a pad of paper, make sure you keep track of every cost and transaction.
-Your contractor should definitely be doing the same thing, but it doesn't hurt to have two sets of eyes monitoring the same numbers to ensure you stay on budget.
+Whether you monitor your budget on a spreadsheet, with an online program an app, or on a pad of paper, make sure you keep track of every cost and transaction.
+Your contractor should be doing the same thing, but it doesn't hurt to have two sets of eyes monitoring the same numbers to ensure you stay on budget.

 7. Try to avoid temptations.